walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 Variables can be created and changed easily in Javascript.
-Along with the variables you'll create in your in-game commands and scripts, there are handy "free" variables created for you by ScriptCraft.
+Along with the variables you'll create in your in-game commands and scripts, there are handy *free* variables created for you by ScriptCraft.
 One such variable is `self`, it contains information about the current player (that's you)...

     /js echo ( self )